Sir Ralph Assheton, 1st Baronet: Early life

 Ralph Cockayne Assheton was born in 1860 in Downham, Lancashire.
 His father was Ralph Assheton (1830–1907), who served as Member of Parliament for Clitheroe from 1868 to 1880, and his mother, Emily Augusta Feilden (1834–1916).
 His uncle was Joseph Feilden (1824–1895), who served as Member of Parliament for North Lancashire from 1880 to 1885.
 He attended Eton College and graduated from Jesus College, Cambridge.

 Career

-He served as a member of the Lancashire County Council in 1892, as well as Justice of the Peace for the West Riding of Yorkshire and Lancashire He also served as Deputy Lieutenant of Lancashire.
+Assheton served as a member of the Lancashire County Council in 1892, as well as Justice of the Peace for the West Riding of Yorkshire and Lancashire He also served as Deputy Lieutenant of Lancashire.
 He then served as Alderman of Lancashire from 1902 to 1949.
 Moreover, he served as High Sheriff of Lancashire in 1919.

-He was created Baronet Assheton, of Downham, on 4 September 1945.
+Assheton was created Baronet Assheton, of Downham, on 4 September 1945.

 Personal life

-He married Mildred Estelle Sybella Master on 27 September 1898.
+Assheton married Mildred Estelle Sybella Master on 27 September 1898.
 They had four children: